Shannon Jones

 Shannon Jones is an American politician from the state of Ohio.
 A Republican, she was a member of the Ohio House of Representatives from 2007 to 2009 and a member of the Ohio Senate (representing the 7th District) from 2009 to 2016.
-She is currently a county commissioner in Warren County, Ohio and the Executive Director of Groundwork Ohio.
+She was the Executive Director of Groundwork Ohio from 2016 to 2024, and is currently a county commissioner in Warren County, Ohio.

 Early life and career

 A graduate of the University of Cincinnati with a Bachelor of Arts in Communications, Jones worked as chief of staff for Congressman Steve Chabot, as a regional representative for then State Treasurer Joe Deters, and as a district director for U.S. Senator Mike DeWine.
 She also served as the Executive Director of the Hamilton County Republican Party and as the campaign manager on the Congressional campaigns of Chabot and Mike Turner.

 Ohio House of Representatives

 When incumbent Tom Raga was tapped by Ken Blackwell to run for Lieutenant Governor, Jones was mentioned as a potential replacement for his seat in the Ohio House of Representatives, and she eventually declared her candidacy.
 In the heavily Republican district, Jones won easily in 2006, and reelection in 2008.
 She served as House Assistant Majority Whip for the 127th General Assembly.